Swedish Day UK 2012

 Saab and Truck” and was sponsored by "Chris Knott

-given the task of choosing their Most Admired Volvo,
+was given the task of choosing their Most Admired

-Truck & Saab at the show.
-Another was “Best in
+Volvo, Truck & Saab at the show.
+Another was “Best

-choose one as there were a great many “Best” cars,
+there were a great many “Best” cars, so he decided

-so he decided to ask himself, which car would I like
+to ask himself, which car would I like to travel

-to travel home in?
-The local Saab garage "Astley
+home in?
+The local Saab garage "Astley Saab" was

-to choose their favourite Saab and Andy and Lynn from
+there to choose their favourite Saab and Andy and

-who chose his favourite Volvo at the show.
-Andy
+favourite Volvo at the show.
+Andy Briggs chose his

-Briggs chose his favourite "Young Swede" and Chris
+favourite "Young Swede" and Chris Hamley gave an

 A big thank you to all the sponsors for supplying